 Towards large-scale generation of wind energy

-The Dutch government has agreed with the energy sector that the near future will already see a substantial share of all energy generated from sustainable sources.
-In addition to solar energy, wind energy...
+The Dutch government has agreed with the energy sector that the near future will already see that energy generated from sustainable sources will be a substantial share of the energy mix.
+The future Dutch energy...